 - Roots of annual plants: stress tolerance, nutrient absorption, genotype selection

-- Large root cortical cell size improves drought tolerance in maize (Zea mays L.)
+- Utility of root cortical aerenchyma under water limited conditions in tropical maize (Zea mays L.)